-Agatha’s remnants could re-form in the Gulf of Mexico and Caribbean and become the first tropical storm of the Atlantic hurricane season.
+Now, there are concerns that the remnants of Agatha may reorganize in the Gulf of Mexico and Caribbean, potentially marking the first tropical storm of the Atlantic hurricane season.

-If it becomes a hurricane, it will be named Alex, the first name in the Atlantic hurricane list.
+If this occurs, it will be named Alex, the first name on the Atlantic hurricane list.

 —